-Hello! 👋 I'm Nicole (she/her/hers), a PhD student and NSF graduate research fellow at Stanford University advised by Tatsu Hashimoto and Carlos Guestrin in the Stanford NLP group.
+Hello! 👋 I'm Nicole (she/her), a PhD student and NSF graduate research fellow at Stanford University advised by Tatsu Hashimoto and Carlos Guestrin in the Stanford NLP group.

 My research interests are broadly in building fair and robust AI systems.

-Previously, I graduated from Princeton University with a BSE in electrical and computer engineering and minors in cognitive science and robotics.
-I was fortunate to work in the
+Previously, I graduated from Princeton University with a BSE in electrical and computer engineering and minors in cognitive science and robotics, where I was fortunate to be advised by Olga Russakovsky.

 We explore to what extent gendered information can truly be removed from the dataset.
 We develop a framework to identify gender artifacts, or visual cues that are correlated with gender.